 President, The Wanderer Printing Co.

-By BRIAN CLOWES (Editor’s Note: Brian Clowes has been director of research and training at Human Life International since 1995.
-For an electronic copy of chapter 2 of The Facts of Life, “Abortifacients,” e-mail him at firstname.lastname@example.org.) + + + We have covered the definitions of the varieties of…Continue Reading
+By BRIAN CLOWES Part 2 (Editor’s Note: Brian Clowes has been director of research and training at Human Life International since 1995.
+For an electronic copy of chapter 23 of The Facts of Life, a 150-page treatise on all of the aspects of euthanasia, e-mail him at firstname.lastname@example.org.) + + + We have covered the definitions of the varieties of…Continue Reading

 Town Hall meetings are out of fashion for certain Republican congressmen who have spent the start of 2017 dodging Democratic Party activists.
 But Cardinal Blase Cupich got an altogether warmer reception when he used a nationally broadcast town hall this weekend to tell recent immigrants, “the church stands with you.”

 WASHINGTON, D.C., March 21, 2017 (LifeSiteNews) – Sen. Orin Hatch, R-UT, gave Supreme Court nominee Neil Gorsuch the chance to explain how an important religious freedom law is applied today in front of the Senate Judiciary Committee.
 Regarding whether the Obama administration’s birth control mandate violated the Religious Freedom Restoration Act (RFRA), Gorsuch ruled it “failed to meet RFRA’s standard,” Hatch recalled.
 While on the Tenth Circuit, Gorsuch sided with the majority in Hobby Lobby Stores v.
 Sebelius.
 The…Continue Reading